gabalafou/map-jupyterlab-frontend-components/second-draft.md

 ### Notebook Panel

-A is rendered into the main area.
+A notebook panel is rendered into the main area.
 It contains a toolbar and the notebook body.

 ![Screenshot on which the notebook panel in the main area is outlined](annotated-ui-screenshots/notebook-panel.png)